Guerrero25/tdd-calculator-app/README.md

 # React Calculator TDD App

-This is a React application builded using Test-driven development methodology as a first look at this.
+React application build using Test-driven development methodology as a first look at this.

 I used the guia of [testdriven.io](https://testdriven.io/blog/).